 Consider Your Spouse's Schedule

 When planning activities for the kids, it's easy to focus on their visitation schedule, school schedule, and your work schedule.
 Don't forget to consult your spouse's calendar as a regular part of the planning process.
-Look for ways to avoid inconveniencing him even if it means the kids don't get exactly what they want.
+Look for ways to avoid inconveniencing them even if it means the kids don't get exactly what they want.

 Ask Your Spouse First